SpineEventEngine/SpineEventEngine.github.io/docs/quick-start/index.md

 The rest of the `build.gradle` file does the following:
  1. Sets the version of Java to 8.

- 2. Adds JUnit dependencies by applying the `tests.gradle` script plugin.
+ 2. Adds JUnit dependencies by applying the `tests.gradle` script plugin (which we extracted for the sake of simplicity).

-    <p class="note">We chose to extract this and previous scripts into separate files to simplify
-     the code of `build.gradle`.</p>

  3. Defines the `sayHello` task which runs the `Example` application, which orchestrates the demo.

 We are not reviewing these parts of the project configuration deeper because they are not related to the use of the Spine framework.
-If you're interested in more details, please look into the code of these scripts.
+If you're interested in more details, please look into the mentioned `.gradle` files.

 Now, let's look into the data structure of the Hello context.